 Finding local resources is a key factor in successful long-distance caregiving.
 Homecare agencies have been a boon to the aging-in-place trend and can often help keep a senior living safely at home longer by providing assistance with activities of daily living such as cleaning, cooking, and laundry.
 Local senior centers can often provide referrals for services as well.
 The National Institute on Aging has made several valuable resources available for long-distance caregivers who’d like to learn more about how to make the most out of the time they are able to spend with loved ones.

 Discovering that your loved one needs more care than can be managed at home?
-Visit our website to learn more about independent and assisted living options in your area.
+Visit the Senior Lifestyle website to learn more about independent and assisted living options in your area.
 Senior Lifestyle believes that preparing for and researching next steps such as respite care and assisted living can help long-distance caregivers focus more on quality time with loved ones and less on practical matters relating to safety and care.
 Shifting this focus helps caregivers make the most of each visit, and that’s what counts.